- Premium features included

 I use the Mailchimp texting feature as a backup channel—abandoned cart reminders, time-sensitive announcements.
 Reports for SMS campaigns show up alongside email metrics in Mailchimp.
 Make sure opt-ins are crystal clear and handle STOP requests properly—carriers don’t mess around with compliance.

-Mailchimp deliverability has been solid for me.
+Mailchimp deliverability has been solid for me—it hovered around 89% on average without dipping lower than 85% on its weaker days.
 The setup uses standard authentication tools: add two CNAMEs for DKIM authentication.
 For DMARC alignment, Mailchimp explicitly relies on DKIM alignment with your From domain.

 Shared IPs work fine for most people.
 Dedicated IPs are available if you need them, but they require proper warming.
 For B2B emails, you might need to get on some allowlists.
 Keep your list clean, authenticate properly, and focus on good content and sending patterns rather than obsessing over IP addresses.
-Most email clients will receive your messages just fine with proper setup.
+Most email clients will receive your messages just fine with proper, full-on setup, including how Gmail notifications surface or filter your emails.

 I’ve connected Mailchimp to various tools through their Integrations Directory and Marketing API v3.
 Here’s my experience with the main integrations: